Shrushti1999/Learn-To-Adapt/README.md

 git clone https://github.com/Shrushti1999/Learn-To-Adapt.git
 ```

-2. To setup the environment, we recommend to use terminal which supports GPU.
+2. To setup the environment, we recommend to use a terminal that supports GPU.

 ```shell
 conda create -n lta python=3.7.9